Cydeo-EU8/JavaProgramming/liveReview/week13/README.md

    - create public getter: to read the data
     - create public setter: to write the data
  3. Encapsulation helps us to manipulate the data field with certain conditions(we will apply this concept with Singleton Driver Class Design)
+4. conditions in setter method, we usually customize getter method output format, return the data in a certain format

 ###Read Only
    - Only provide getter to your class, and it will be Read-Only (immutable: not changing)